PepeTheFroggie/Victron-VE.Bus---esp32/README.md

 New version 1.3.24:
 - Autowakeup when PV excess (not really tested)
 - Estimated Bat Volt assuming 0.03 ohms internal R

+New version 20.4.24:
+- Extend graph to +-1850W
+- Calculate StateOfCharge.
+(Set initial value in SoC webpage!)
+- Low and High SoC limits.